This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Heat the remaining oil in the same skillet.
-Sautee the onion and garlic for 3-4 minutes over medium heat.
+Saute the 1 yellow onion (diced) and 3-4 garlic cloves (minced) for 3-4 minutes over medium heat.

-• Add the rice and cook, stirring constantly, for 1 minutes.
+• Add the 1 cup arborio rice and cook, stirring constantly, for 1 minute.

-• Pour over two cupfuls of broth.
-Cook over medium heat, stirring frequently, until most of the liquid has beed absorbed.
+• Pour over two cupfuls of the 4-5 cups low-sodium fish broth.
+Cook over medium heat, stirring frequently, until most of the liquid has been absorbed.

 • Once the liquid is reduced, repeat the cooking process, by adding a cup of broth at a time.

 • Once all the broth has been used, the rice should be plump and creamy.
-Remove from heat and stir in the parmesan and parsley.
+Remove from heat and stir in the 1/2 cup grated Parmesan cheese and 1/4 cup chopped parsley.

 • Serve the risotto topped with cooked shrimp.